AlexisLeite/logger/readme.md

       3: 'INFO',
       4: 'DEBUG'
     }, // Exactly the same than default
-    persistConfiguration: true, // Whether to save the configuration on the localStorage (when changed through parameters)
-    persistObjectName: 'mainLoggerConfig', // The name used to persist on the localStorage, it's important to pass this option if you are using more than one logger
     reportEnabled: true, // Wether to store the logs as to allow the download of a report file
     reportLevel: 0, // Everything (default)
     reporterName:: 'users', // Add the reporterName to the template